verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 - Alternatively you can pre-pend `sudo ` to the front of all the commands in this guide

-11. Edit (this guide assumes you are familiar with either vi or nano) the file `/boot/firmware/cmdline.txt` and add the following just AFTER "rootwait":
+11. Edit (this guide assumes you are familiar with either vi or nano) the file `/boot/firmware/cmdline.txt` and add the following just AFTER `rootwait`:

 ```
 modules-load=dwc2,g_ether